William de Vere: Biography

-King Henry later employed de Vere as an itinerant justice, then nominated him as Bishop of Hereford on 25 May 1186.
+King Henry later employed de Vere as an itinerant justice, and then nominated him as Bishop of Hereford on 25 May 1186.
 He was consecrated on 10 August 1186.
-In that office he occasionally continued to serve as a royal justice under Richard I. Bishop William is credited with having extended the east end of Hereford Cathedral, constructing the transitional retrochoir, two transept chapels, and possibly a lady chapel (the latter two areas replaced by his successors).
+In that office he occasionally continued to serve as a royal justice under Richard I. As bishop, he is credited with having extended the east end of Hereford Cathedral, constructing the transitional retrochoir, two transept chapels, and possibly a lady chapel (the latter two areas replaced by his successors).
 He is also thought to have constructed the bishop's palace at Hereford.
 He expanded the work of his predecessors in the administration of the diocese and employed Gerald of Wales and Robert Grosseteste.

 As a canon at St. Osyth's, de Vere wrote a Latin life of that saint, which now exists only in fragments recorded by antiquarian John Leland in the sixteenth century.
-In that work he made references to his family.
+In that work, he made references to his family.
 He donated a relic of St. Osyth to Waltham Abbey, and promoted the cult of that saint at Hereford Cathedral.
-He may have visited Palestine, perhaps in 1178 or in 1182–1185.
+He may have visited the Holy Land, perhaps in 1178 or in 1182–1185.

 De Vere was one of several bishops who excommunicated Prince John and his supporters in 1194, and was present at Winchester Cathedral for the recoronation of King Richard I in April 1194.
-William de Vere died in December 1198 and is buried in Hereford Cathedral, where his tomb with an effigy can be found.
+De Vere died in December 1198 and is buried in Hereford Cathedral, where his tomb with an effigy can be found.